Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

 ### Step 4: Find Common Ground

 Identify shared goals and values.
-This common ground will serve as the [foundation for resolving the conflict](https://www.gottman.com/blog/managing-vs-resolving-conflict-relationships-blueprints-success/).
+This common ground will serve as the <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/blog/managing-vs-resolving-conflict-relationships-blueprints-success/">foundation for resolving the conflict</a>.

 <!-- >Looking for more practical steps?
 >Check out our blog on 5 Steps to Fight Better in Relationships. -->